 On June 9, 1863, Major General Alfred Pleasonton led his Union cavalry corps, augmented by 3,000 infantrymen, in a two-pronged attack to “disperse and destroy” Stuart’s cavalry near Brandy Station, Virginia.
-Despite being surprised twice on the same day, Stuart’s cavalry prevailed in the most extensive predominantly cavalry engagement of the Civil War.
+Despite being surprised twice on the same day, Stuart’s cavalry prevailed at the Battle of Brandy Station, the largest predominantly cavalry engagement of the Civil War.

 Despite his many successes, Stuart’s failure to advance to Gettysburg in time to be a factor during the first day of that pivotal battle blemished his reputation.
 Caught behind Union lines, Stuart could not provide Lee with vital intelligence and combat support.
 As a result, some historians have made Stuart a scapegoat for the Confederate loss at the Battle of Gettysburg (July 1-3, 1863).

 Cavalry Corps Commander